 Year 7 Literacy intervention

-The Inclusion Department also runs a weekly reading club in the library during form time, with Sixth Form reading buddies assisting staff with one-to-one reading with pupils who need support.
+The Student Support Department also runs a weekly reading club in the library during form time, with Sixth Form reading buddies assisting staff with one-to-one reading with students who need support.

 World Book Day

 Always a big event at Belvedere, activities have included a carefully planned murder mystery party (with teachers getting into character); staff dressed up as book characters; Book Doctor sessions in the library; vlogs of students’ favourite books; filming book trailers; the library becoming a ‘book restaurant’; A Hunger Games inspired spa where Sixth Formers painted nails and did hair and henna tattoos for younger students - everyone left the library looking more outrageous than when they arrived!